indiamos/indiamos.github.io/projects/bookalator_js.md

 For my Grace Hopper Program “Stackathon” project, I chose to start re-creating the Bookalator site I made in grad school, which was wiped from NYU's server and of which, apparently, I had no complete backup.

-Stackathon is a solo project that students have about four days to work on.
-I spent about half of mine trying to figure out what the Airbnb linter, which I had never used before, wanted from me, half of it trying to seed my database, and another half hard-coding data into my components so that I'd have something to present.
+Stackathon is a solo project that students have four days to work on.
+I spent about half of that time trying to figure out what the Airbnb linter, which I had never used before, wanted from me; half of it trying to seed my database; and another half hard-coding data into my components so that I'd have something to present.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/x-x5PiVkCNU?rel=0" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>